Projects may be proposed by developers or members of the community. If you have a project to suggest, please email the GSNC Board.

 The Y's development team held their first community meeting in January 2025.
 Local newspaper Cambridge Day reported on the presentation with links to the video recording and slides.
 WBZ News also ran a story one week later.

 New zoning was approved changing the site from MR4 to MR6 allowing the developer to convert the SRP Sign Shop and an adjacent house to a 6-story residential building with first floor retail.
-The GSNC will work with the developer to secure community benefits as the project progresses.
+However, the developer has since withdrawn from the project.

 As part of their Pavement and Sidewalk Management program, the city plans to reconstruct sidewalks and repave Pearl Street from McGrath Highway to Medford Street.
-Input was collected from the community through November and Bowman has been hired to lead the project.
-A report is expected in the spring.
+Input was collected from the community through November 2024 and Bowman has been hired to lead the project.
+A design open house is scheduled for October 4, 2025.